Campaign Finance Reform

 If you ask most political pundits, they'll likely say that campaign finance reform in the United States is an exercise in frustration.
 Almost every attempt at reform has been policed so little that it's fairly easy to cook the books and get away with breaking the rules.
 Still, at the onset of each election you'll likely hear a great deal about the need for new reform legislation and greater enforcement of current laws.

-Since the Navy Appropriations Bill of 1867, there have been no less than 20 bills, acts, laws and Supreme Court decisions in the interest of reform.
+Since the Navy Appropriations Bill of 1867, there have been some two dozen bills, acts, amendments, laws and Supreme Court decisions in the interest of reform.
 FECA and Buckley v.
 Valeo were landmarks in the road to reform and until recently were the major components of modern reform attempts.

 In 2002, the Bipartisan Campaign Reform Act (BCRA) was signed into law.
 The law is also known as the McCain-Feingold Act, named for its chief sponsors, Sens.
 John McCain (R) and Russell Feingold (D).
 The BCRA introduced many changes to federal campaign finance law, but contained two major components:

-- Soft money -- the act put a ban on all soft money contributions.
+- Soft money — the act limited the use of soft money contributions.

 The FEC is comprised of three Republicans and three Democrats.
 These members are nominated by the president and approved by the Senate.
 The structure, while fairly balanced along party lines, often leads to partisan deadlock on reform proposals.
 Grassroots organizations like Common Cause call for an independent FEC structure, free from partisan influence.
 They contend that only then can true reform and enforcement take place.

 In the future, there will likely be more calls for reform that will be met with resistance from corporations, unions and special interest groups.
+In 2019, Democrats in the House wasted no time introducing the For the People Act, aimed in part at chipping away at the influence of big money in elections.
+While it passed the Democrat-controlled House on a party-line vote, Republicans blocked it in the Senate [source: Center for Responsive Politics].
 Regardless of what reform legislation may be passed, a lack of enforcement and myriad loopholes have made the American public skeptical about the dedication to cleaning up elections on the federal level.

 Many states have taken matters into their own hands and are attempting to clean up their own elections.
 We'll look at those efforts in the next section.